thom4parisot/photography/source/_posts/2016/calais.md

     src: CNV00029-LR.jpg
     map: calais-jungle.png
     comment: |
-      Journalists get cautiously inspected by the police force.
+      Journalists are carefully inspected by the police force.

       Some of them reported to us spending days in jail in atrocious conditions.
   - location: